mysql-workbench/mwb-reverse-engineering/README.md

 ## Generate a stub-like of structs.h
  - All the files to be generated are already in /data/
  - This repository is used to update/patch model of mwb-dom
- - This repository is used to maintain model of mwb-dom
+ - This repository is used to upgrade/maintain the model of mwb-dom

 # require
  - LLVM